 To simplify things, there are three categories of whiskey aromas with the primary aromas emerging from the type of grain used and how it is malted.
 Secondary aromas come from fermentation and distillation, which can give off yeasty, metallic, or milky aromas.
 Finally, tertiary aromas come from aging; for example vanilla, spicy, winey, or woody.
 But in order to experience as many of these aromas as possible, you’ll need the right glass – and the right technique.

 The most common mistake people make while nosing a whiskey is using the wrong type of glass.
-The best glasses for whiskey are those that bring out the aroma.
-A common misconception is that whiskey should be consumed in flat glasses with a thick base, but experienced whiskey nosers know to reach for a tulip-shaped glass.
+The best glasses for a whiskey noser are those that bring out the aroma.
+A common misconception is that whiskey should be consumed in flat glasses with a thick base, but an experienced whiskey noser knows to reach for a tulip-shaped glass.
 The stem of these glasses prevents any issues with heat or odor contaminants from the hands.
 The bowl is used to swirl the liquid, while the narrow lip of the glass catches the aromas.